Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Technical Overview

-One may try to build MPQC-PVIA upon MPQC-SWIA protocols, but there is still a gap between them.
+One may try to upgrade MPQC-SWIA to MPQC-PVIA directly, but there is still a gap between them.
 The MPQC-SWIA protocol by \cite{ACC+21} is based on a Sequential Authentication primitive that outputs two suspects whenever message tampering is detected.
 However, it gives no information about the \emph{exact} party that deviates from the protocol.
-The resulting MPQC-SWIA allows honest participants to agree on the same malicious party when protocol aborts, but an outside observer only sees two groups of people accusing each other.
-This is a result of how quantum authentication codes have typically been used: the sender encrypts a message with a random key before sending it to the receiver, who then checks to see if the checksum or traps match the consented randomness.
-This type of standard sender-receiver mechanism, however, has no advantage in terms of public verifiability because both ``sending" and ``receiving" are behaviors that must be validated, and both sender and receiver have the right to make accusations.
-One or both of them may be lying, but there is no rule to separate these cases and make the right judgment.
+The resulting MPQC-SWIA allows honest parties to agree on the same malicious party when protocol aborts, but an outside observer only sees two groups of people accusing each other.
+This outcome arises from the conventional utilization of quantum authentication codes\footnote{The prevalent approach in most existing works involves employing authentication codes in this manner \cite{ACC+21,BCKM21,DGJ+20}.}, where the sender sends an authenticated state to the receiver, and the receiver is in charge of measuring the authentication checksum to validate the state.
+However, this kind of validation mechanism relies on the synergy of both the sender and the receiver over a single-copy state, which makes it challenging to achieve public verifiability.
+To address this, we subvert the old idea and creatively combine quantum authentication codes and quantum teleportation in a white-box manner.